janessaperry/press-start-client/README.md

 Continue to add sorting and filtering options to enhanced user experience.

 **:iphone: Responsive Enhancments**
-Work towards making the site fully responsive.
+Make the site fully responsive.

 ## Implementation